Nathaniel Stern: Exhibitions

 In 2003 and 2004, Stern exhibited at the now defunct Brett Kebble Art Awards, South Africa's largest contemporary art competition at the time.
 Both years, he won prizes for interactive installations, and is credited with being "at least partly responsible for opening space within that national art event for interactive or New Media work generally."
 From December 2004 to January 2005, Stern held his first major solo exhibition, The Storytellers, at the Johannesburg Art Gallery, South Africa's largest, internationally recognized publicly funded museum.

-In 2006 and 2007, Stern held two solo exhibitions of his "Compressionist" prints in South Africa.
-The series premiered in "Time and Seeing" at Pretoria's experimental Outlet Gallery, and a much larger body of work, including digital and traditional prints, opened as 'Call and Response' at Johannesburg's Art on Paper Gallery (now called Gallery AOP).
+In 2006 and 2007, Stern held two solo exhibitions of his Compressionist prints in South Africa.
+The series premiered in Time and Seeing at Pretoria's experimental Outlet Gallery, and a much larger body of work, including digital and traditional prints, opened as Call and Response at Johannesburg's Art on Paper Gallery (now called Gallery AOP).
 On January 31, 2008, Ten Cubed Gallery in Second Life was launched.
-For its inaugural exhibition, Crossing the Void II, owner and curator Haydn Shaughnessy selected five artists working in and with modern technologies: Stern along with Chris Ashley from Oakland, CA, Jon Coffelt from New York, NY, Claire Keating from Cork, Ireland and Scott Kildall from San Francisco, CA.
+For its inaugural exhibition, Crossing the Void II, owner and curator Haydn Shaughnessy selected five artists working in and with modern technologies: Stern along with Chris Ashley from Oakland, CA; Jon Coffelt from New York, NY; Claire Keating from Cork, Ireland; and Scott Kildall from San Francisco, CA.

-In 2010, Stern's Distill Life collaborations with Jessica Meuninck-Ganger were presented as part of the "Passing Between" solo exhibition at Gallery AOP in Johannesburg, as well as solo exhibitions at the Museum of Wisconsin Art and Elaine Erickson Gallery in Wisconsin.
+In 2010, Stern's Distill Life collaborations with Jessica Meuninck-Ganger were presented as part of the Passing Between solo exhibition at Gallery AOP in Johannesburg, as well as solo exhibitions at the Museum of Wisconsin Art and Elaine Erickson Gallery in Wisconsin.
 Given Time launched as part of a solo exhibition at Greylocks Arts in March 2010.
-The show, which also exhibited "Distill Life" works, was curated by Jo-Anne Green of Turbulence.org.
+The show, which also exhibited Distill Life works, was curated by Jo-Anne Green of Turbulence.org.
 Falling Still, a collaboration with Yevgeniya Kaganovich," premiered in the Art History Gallery at the University of Wisconsin in December 2010.

-In June 2011 Stern again worked with Kaganovich on "Strange Vegetation", a project involving "breathing" latex sculptures that react to changes in light and temperature.
+In June 2011 Stern again worked with Kaganovich on Strange Vegetation, a project involving "breathing" latex sculptures that react to changes in light and temperature.
 The installation was displayed at the Villa Terrace Decorative Arts Museum in Milwaukee, Wisconsin.
-In August of the same year Stern's exhibit "Giverny of the Midwest" opened at Gallery AOP in Johannesburg.
+In August of the same year, Stern's exhibit Giverny of the Midwest opened at Gallery AOP in Johannesburg.
 The exhibit, inspired by Claude Monet's series Water Lilies, featured images of a pond in Indiana taken with a HP scanner while Stern walked through the pond.
-In October 2011, Stern and Jessica Meuninck-Ganger's collaborative project "13 Views of a Journey" opened at the Haggerty Museum of Art on the Marquette University campus featuring a blend of print and video imagery.
+In October 2011, Stern and Jessica Meuninck-Ganger's collaborative project 13 Views of a Journey opened at the Haggerty Museum of Art on the Marquette University campus featuring a blend of print and video imagery.

-Throughout his career, Stern's work has also been shown at the Venice Biennale, Museum of Contemporary Art, Sydney, South African National Gallery, Johannesburg Art Gallery, International Print Center New York, Herbert F. Johnson Museum of Art, Pretoria Art Museum, John Michael Kohler Arts Center, Milwaukee Art Museum, Museum of Wisconsin Art, Inter-Society for the Electronic Arts and in festivals and performances all over the world.
+Stern's work has also been shown at the Venice Biennale, Museum of Contemporary Art, Sydney, South African National Gallery, Johannesburg Art Gallery, International Print Center New York, Herbert F. Johnson Museum of Art, Pretoria Art Museum, John Michael Kohler Arts Center, Milwaukee Art Museum, Museum of Wisconsin Art, Inter-Society for the Electronic Arts and festivals and performances all over the world.